CodeNarc/CodeNarc/codenarc-rules-junit.md

 ## JUnitUnnecessaryTearDown Rule

-Rule that checks checks for JUnit `tearDown()` methods that contain only a call to `super.tearDown()`.
+Rule that checks for JUnit `tearDown()` methods that contain only a call to `super.tearDown()`.
 The method is then unnecessary.

 This rule sets the default value of the *applyToClassNames* property to only match class names